codatio/codat-docs/blog/240403-bill-pay-solution-kit.md

 authors: rohoward
 ---

-Handle your customers' essential accounts payable workflows across major accounting platforms with our synchronous bill pay solution.
+Handle your customers' essential accounts payable workflows across major accounting software with our synchronous bill pay solution.

 <!--truncate-->

 ## What’s new?

 The [Bill pay kit](/payables/bill-pay-kit) is our solution designed to help neobanks and B2B payment providers integrate a bill pay flow into their app as quickly as possible.
-It's ideal for facilitating essential bill payment processes within your SMB's accounting platforms.
+It's ideal for facilitating essential bill payment processes within your SMB's accounting software.

 With the Bill pay solution kit, you can: